t-qin/YESLab-Aging/README.md

   - Papers and books are categorized and stored in respective folders.
   - Papers are placed in folders with their reviews/reports (if available) under the authors' names.
   - Different editions of a book are stored within the same folder.
+  - Creating a README.md in each of these folders is encouraged for people to take notes.
+It is also encouraged to attach your name after your note.

 - **Lab Members' Folders**:
   - Each lab member has a personal folder containing their materials (reading lists, presentations, etc.).